TIY-Charleston-Front-End-May2015/notes/Prework.md

 Complete the Code Academy Web course at http://www.codecademy.com/en/tracks/web, which covers HTML and CSS.
 This should take you approximately 8-15 hours, depending on your prior experience.

 ## Javascript
 As a front end engineer, javascript is the hammer and nail in your developer toolbelt.
-It will allow you to create beautiful things not only the web, but increasingly everywhere in the programming world.
+It will allow you to create beautiful things not only on the web, but increasingly everywhere in the programming world.
 To gain a better understanding of variables, conditionals, and loops, complete the following two courses (roughly 5-15 hours depending on comfort)

-1. [Code Academy Web course](http://www.codecademy.com/en/tracks/javascript) Complete through the "Control Flow" section.
+1. [Codecademy Web course](http://www.codecademy.com/en/tracks/javascript) Complete through the "Control Flow" section.

 2. [Code School Web course](https://www.codeschool.com/courses/javascript-road-trip-part-1) Complete through Level 3.